srImathE satakOpAya nama:

-Ninth pAsuram – emperumAn says to AzhwAr “Your body which you consider as lowly is that which would sustain me like the butter given by yasOdhA, etc. in thiruvAyppAdi (gOkulam)”; AzhwAr replies “The butter given by those who have great attachment towards you would sustain you; But association with me who don’t have such attachment is poisonous for you”. emperumAn says “Oh! is it poison?
+Ninth pAsuram – emperumAn says to AzhwAr “Your body which you consider as lowly is that which would sustain me like the butter given by yasOdhA et al in thiruvAyppAdi (gOkulam)”; AzhwAr replies “The butter given by those who have great attachment towards you would sustain you.
+But association with me who doesn’t have such attachment is poisonous for you”. emperumAn says “Oh! is it poison?
 Nothing wrong even if it is poison”.
 AzhwAr too says “Yes – it is poison and nothing less than poison”. emperumAn then says “In that case, I accepted pUthanA’s poison – so there is nothing that will be rejected by me”.
 Hearing this AzhwAr becomes satisfied.
 It is also explained as “Just like krishNa killed pUthanA, emperumAn terminated my thought of leaving from him”.

 mAyOm thIya alavalai perumA vanjap pEy vIyath